pennapps/pennapps.com/README.md

 </p>

-Welcome to the PennApps Dev Team!
+Welcome to the PennApps.com GitHub repo!
 To contribute to this Git repository:

   - Create a new branch named roughly after what you're implementing
   - Commit and push up your changes (to your branch)